Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/query-sql.markdown

 # Routing

-When running on a partitioned space, it is important to understand how routing is determined for SQL queries.
+When running on a partitioned Space, it is important to understand how routing is determined for SQL queries.

 If the routing property is part of the criteria expression with an equality operand and without ORs, its value is used for routing.